pmelsted/bifrost/README.md

 ```

 To obtain quickly the arguments *-n* and *-N* from a FASTQ file (if you have no idea), the tool KmerStream can be used (https://github.com/pmelsted/KmerStream).
 KmerStream output 3 numbers *F0*, *f1* and *F1*.
 You can then configure BFGraph with *F0* for *-n* and *F0-f1* for *-N*.

 Arguments *-b* and *-B* basically control the Bloom filter false positive rates.
-A larger number means less false positives in the Bloom filters but more memory used.
-We advise to not modify these parameters unless you know what you are doing with Bloom filters.
+A larger number means less false positives to deal with during construction but more memory used.
+We advise to not modify those two parameters unless you know exactly what you are doing with Bloom filters.

 ### Building